Engaging toddlers or preschoolers in our homeschools is, well…do I even have to finish this sentence?

 If your kids are already attached to special friends, this won’t be a challenge.
 If they’re at that special age of showing the world who they’re attached to, this tip might pose a challenge that isn’t worth forcing.

 But if your child is comfortable with another family, weekly exchange your kids.
 You take their kids for an afternoon one week, then another week, they take your kids.
 A great way to create a quiet space with older kids.

 Lower your expectations.

 This will always be on your list.
 Always.
 Cause it will always apply in your homeschool.

 When you first read that tip, what did you think I was referring to?
 Okay, so THAT thing is the thing you need to lower your expectations on. 😉

-Have them engage what the big kids are doing.
+Have them engage in what the big kids are doing.

-Any time in any activity that your toddler or preschooler wants to engage, include them.
+Any time in any activity that your toddler or preschooler wants to engage in, include them.
 Yes, I know, this is NOT easy.
 In fact, I recognize that you just can’t do this ALL the time because it’ll lead to frequent frustration.
-(Hence, lower your expectations applies here.)
+(Hence, lower your expectations apply here.)

 But you’ve only got this cute (& eager) toddler phase for only so long, so try to frame it as a pleasure, a charm, a joy in homeschool.
 (Until you don’t, of course.
 Cause that’s entirely normal too.)
 Toddlers are just CUTE.
 Yes, they are.
 (Well, most of the time.
 As long as they’re not endangering themselves or wrecking something.)
 So enjoy them!